sandscape/documentation/README.md

 Recommendations for Jenkins:

-Due to the tight integration Sandscape plugins require with Jenkins plugins, it is recommended to adopt a strict process of Jenkins plugin versioning and to disable the [Jenkins Update Site][sc-disable-jus].
+Due to the tight integration Sandscape plugins require with Jenkins plugins, it is recommended to adopt a strict process of updating Jenkins and Jenkins plugins.
+This also means disable the [Jenkins Update Site][sc-disable-jus].
 The Sandscape project offers a template which can be used for this to [bootstrap Jenkins and exact versions of plugins][ss-jenkins-bootstrap].
 The Jenkins bootstrapper also supports generating system packages for the Jenkins master.

 Recommendations for Sandscape: